A Aa E Ee (2009 Tamil film)

-A Aa E Ee is a 2009 Indian Tamil-language film directed by Sabapathy Dekshinamurthy.
+A Aa E Ee is a 2009 Indian Tamil-language romantic drama film directed by Sabapathy Dekshinamurthy.
 It stars Prabhu, Navdeep, Aravind Akash, Monica, and Saranya Mohan, whilst, supporting actors Cochin Haneefa, Livingston, Manorama and Ganja Karuppu play other prominent roles.
-Produced by the oldest Tamil film production company, AVM Productions, the film released on 9 January 2009.
-The film is a remake of Telugu hit Chandamama with Navdeep enacting the same role.
+Produced by the oldest Tamil film production company, AVM Productions, the film was released on 9 January 2009.
+The film is a remake of Telugu film Chandamama.
 The film received mixed reviews from critics.